 A lot of people that have bad breath consume mints or use mouthwash.
 While these substances can over up bad breath in the short term, they can actually cause more breath issues in the long run.

 The majority of mints contain sugar, which can feed the bacteria that causes your breath to smell.
 Mouthwashes usually contain alcohol, which can cause dry mouth.
-Dry mouth is directly linked to bad breath.
+Dry mouth is directly linked to bad breath and tonsil infection.

 You don’t have to give up mints and mouthwashes completely.
 However, you should try to use these things sparingly.
 If you’re overly reliant on these substance, it’s only going to make this problem worse.